sbknine/CI-CD-Team-Project/README.md

 I learned about CI/CD, Docker, and AWS in this project by taking an existing project on GitHub to unit test, writing a CICD pipeline, building to docker, and deploying on AWS.

+The steps for deploying to AWS are in the wiki.

 # ProShop eCommerce Platform

 Github : https://github.com/bradtraversy/proshop_mern